 Sec.
-4.7.
+4.6.
 Exclusivity.

-In recognition of the Tribe's agreement to make the payments specified in sections 4.3 and 5.2, the Tribe shall have the following rights:
+In recognition of the Tribe's agreement to make the payments specified in sections 4.3, 5.2 and 5.3, the Tribe shall have the following rights:

-(a) In the event the exclusive right of Indian tribes to operate Gaming Devices in California is abrogated by the enactment, amendment, or repeal of a state statute or constitutional provision, or the conclusive and dispositive judicial construction of a statute or the State Constitution by a California appellate court after the effective date of this Compact that Gaming Devices may lawfully be operated by another person, organization, or entity (other than an Indian tribe operating pursuant to a Class III Gaming compact or Secretarial Procedures) within California, the Tribe shall have the right to exercise one (1) of the following options:
+- (a) In the event the exclusive right of Indian tribes to operate Gaming Devices in California is abrogated by the enactment, amendment, or repeal of a state statute or constitutional provision, or the conclusive and dispositive judicial construction of a statute or the State Constitution by a California appellate court after the effective date of this Compact that Gaming Devices may lawfully be operated by another person, organization, or entity (other than an Indian tribe operating pursuant to a Class III Gaming compact or Secretarial Procedures) within California, the Tribe shall have the right to exercise one (1) of the following options: - (1) Terminate this Compact, in which case the Tribe will lose the right to operate Gaming Devices and other Class III Gaming authorized by this Compact; or

-- (1) Terminate this Compact, in which case the Tribe will lose the right to operate Gaming Devices and other Class III Gaming authorized by this Compact; or - (2) Continue under this Compact following the conclusion of negotiations with the State for Compact amendments that provide for the following: (i) an entitlement to a reduction of the rates specified in section 5.2 (ii) compensation to the State for the costs of regulation, as set forth in section 4.3, subdivision (a); (iii) reasonable payments to local governments impacted by tribal government gaming, the amount to be determined based upon any intergovernmental agreement entered into pursuant to section 11.0; (iv) grants for programs designed to address and treat gambling addiction; and (v) such assessments as may be permissible at that time under federal law.
+- (2) Continue under this Compact following the conclusion of negotiations with the State for Compact amendments that provide for the following: (i) an entitlement to a reduction of the rates specified in sections 5.2 and 5.3; (ii) compensation to the State for the costs of regulation, as set forth in section 4.3, subdivision (a); (iii) distributions to local governments under section 11.0; (iv) grants for programs designed to address and treat gambling addiction; and (v) such assessments as may be permissible at that time under federal law.
 The negotiations shall commence within thirty (30) days after receipt of a written request by either the Tribe or the State to enter into negotiations, unless both parties agree in writing to an extension of time.
-If the Tribe and the State fail to reach agreement on the amount of the reduction of such payments within sixty (60) days following commencement of the negotiations specified in this subdivision (a)(2), the amount shall be determined by arbitration pursuant to section 13.2. - (b) Nothing in this section is intended to preclude the California State Lottery from offering any lottery games or devices that are currently or may hereafter be authorized by state law. - (c) Nothing in this section precludes the Tribe from discussing with the State the issue of whether any person or entity (other than an Indian tribe pursuant to a Class III Gaming compact or Secretarial Procedures) is engaging in the Gaming Activities specified in subdivision (a) or (b) of section 3.0 of this Compact.
+If the Tribe and the State fail to reach agreement on the amount of the reduction of such payments within sixty (60) days following commencement of the negotiations specified in this subdivision (a)(2), the amount shall be determined by the dispute resolution provisions of section 13.0. - (b) Nothing in this section is intended to preclude the California State Lottery from offering any lottery games or devices that are currently or may hereafter be authorized by state law.